HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

 **Successful CALCULATION :**
 1. Client opens TCP connection.
-2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, 4*(12+12)| <OP>.
+2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME 12+12| <OP>.
-3. Client provides an operation followed by two numbers -> CALCULATION|4*(2+2)
+3. Client provides an operation followed by two numbers -> CALCULATION|4*2
-4. Server responds the result --> RESULT|23
+4. Server responds the result --> RESULT|8
 5. Server wait a new calculation or closes the TCP connection if it receives an END message

 **OPERATION_NOT_VALID :**
 1. Client opens TCP connection.
-2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, (12 + 12)| <OP>.
+2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME 12+12| <OP>.
 3. Client provides an operation followed by two numbers -> CALCULATION|21%2
-4. Server responds that the operation doesn’t exist. --> % OPERATION DOES'T EXISTS, PLEASE ENTER ANOTHER CALCULATION.
+4. Server responds that the operation doesn’t exist. --> ERROR|OPERATION_NOT_VALID
 5. Server waits a new calculation.

 **NUMBER_NOT_VALID :**
 1. Client opens TCP connection.
-2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, (12 + 12)| <OP>.
+2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME 12+12| <OP>.
-3. Client provides an operation followed by two numbers -> CALCULATION|c+2
+3. Client provides an operation followed by two numbers -> CALCULATION|12.2+2
-4. Server responds that the values are incorrect. --> c ARE NOT A CORRECT VALUE, PLEASE ENTER A CORRECT VALUE.
+4. Server responds that the values are incorrect. --> ERROR|NUMBER_NOT_VALID
 5. Server waits a new calculation.